pyload/pyload/README.md

 - You retain full ownership (copyright) of your submission and are free to do with it as you please.

-Contact us at licensing@pyload.net for any question about our code licensing policy.
+Contact us at licensing@pyload.net for any question about pyLoad licensing policy.

 ## Credits